anthill/blog/_posts/18-02-2014-predicting-abstention-rate-using-open-data.markdown

 We previously plotted a static map of abstention rates in France.
 Displaying the context for each municipality is a hard visualization problem that requires powerful frontend libraries such as [d3.js](http://d3js.org/) and [leaflet](http://leafletjs.com/).

-With the help of [Tahar Zanouda](https://twitter.com/T_Zano) (doing his master thesis with us at Snips) and [David Bruant](https://twitter.com/DavidBruant), we plot this on a map to explore it visually.
+With the help of [Tahar Zanouda](https://twitter.com/T_Zano) (doing his master thesis with us at Snips (my former company)) and [David Bruant](https://twitter.com/DavidBruant), we plot this on a map to explore it visually.

 <figure>
     <img src="{{ site.baseurl }}/assets/article_images/predicting-abstention-rate-using-open-data/2014-02-22_viz.jpeg" style="max-width:100%;">